How to Build Your Subscription Business Model

 There are two factors that should determine how you price your subscription service.
 The first is covering your cost, but you already know this is important.
 The second is maximizing what your customers are willing to pay for the service you are providing.

-People aged 35 and under are top users of subscriptions services.
+People aged 35 and under are top users of subscription billing service.
 We can look at Amazon Prime as an example and see that nearly 40% of their subscribers are 18-34.
 This is an important number, not only because Amazon is huge, but also because it tells us what the primary subscribers are looking for.
-Subscribers in this age range are looking for quality and experience over value.
+Turning millennials to Subscribers in this age range are looking for quality and experience over value.
 They are not necessarily penny pinchers, but they are more likely to hold out for an exceptional experience.

 How your subscription is priced will tell your customer a lot about what to expect.
 Price too low, and they will assume it lacks value and is a waste of money.
 Price too high, and you may enter the luxury purchase range that this age bracket is known to avoid.